ylorenzana/blog/src/pages/2018-07-10-nodejs-api-auth-tutorial-pt-1/index.md

 ##Wrap Up

 Whew!
 We got a lot done in this tutorial.
 We got out Node server set up, created a model for our Users, and added routes to handle user registration and login.
-In [part 2]("./2018-08-06-nodejs-api-auth-tutorial-pt-2"), we will implement single sign-on using server sessions and more!
+In [part 2](/nodejs-api-authentication-tutorial-pt-2), we will implement server sessions and more!
 Follow me on Twitter to know as soon as part 2 is published, I'm working on it now and it should be out really soon!